tastest/CORE2/topmass/TopMassREADME.txt

 You need a version of LHAPDF installed.
 On our tas machines you can find it at: /tas07/disk00/jribnik/lhapdf-5.8.3/

+LHAPDF source code is 32b, to compile it at the UAF ( 64b arch ) use:
+  > CFLAGS="-m32" CXXFLAGS="-m32" LDFLAGS="-m32" ./configure --prefix=/home/users/dbarge/LHAPD --disable-pyext
+  > make
+  > make install

 Download your favourite PDF and direct the code to use it:
  - download from http://projects.hepforge.org/lhapdf/
  (e.g.